space-apes/recursionist-quickstarts/meanQuickstart/angularQuickstart.md

 # Project 2: Cafe POS
 This application will be a Point Of Sales system for employees to enter in and track orders during the daily operations of a cafe.
-You will make the use of services in order to access valid menu items, current orders, completed orders, and logging messages.
+You will make the use of services in order to access a __set of valid menu items__, ___current orders__, __completed orders__, and __logging messages__.
 This will be a one-page application that relies on routing in order for users to select different features of the system they wish to interact with.

 # Project 2A: Cafe POS Item Service and Item Detail Component
 - (data model idea) menu item interface